bonitasoft/bonita-doc/md/use-gzip-compression.md

 # Use gzip compression

 Using gzip compression in your application server can improve performance by reducing network load for some resources.
-This page describes how to activate gzip compression for a Bonita BPM Platform with Tomcat and with WildFly.
+This page describes how to activate gzip compression for a Bonita Platform with Tomcat and with WildFly.

 ## WildFly